-Unfortunately for some of us, hay fever season is now only around the corner.
+Unfortunately for some of us, hay fever season is now only around the corner, which means that for all of us who suffer with it it’s going to be a lot harder to get to sleep.
 Starting in late March and ending in September, hay fever sufferers can often feel attacked for nearly all of spring and summer!
 The pollen season is split into three sections; tree pollen affects us from late March to mid-May, grass pollen flares up from mid-May to July and weed pollen is prevalent from the end of June to September.

 Did you know that 95% of hay fever sufferers are allergic to grass pollen?
 What’s more, alcohol can worsen your symptoms too; beer, wine or spirits actually contain histamine, which is the chemical that sets off allergy symptoms in your body.
 So, for those of you who are dreading the upcoming hay fever season, you’re probably looking for solutions left, right and centre!